ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 In this simple situation the distribution of the difference of the means is well studied and can be tested directly.
-The expected distribution of this statistic is known and easily computable: a commonly used tool in a statistician's toolbox.
+The expected distribution of this statistic, with many different assumptions about the variance, is known and easily computable: a commonly used tool in a statistician's toolbox.

 ### Back to Interpretability